 Here are five ways to create emphasis in a design:

 - Color: Using bold or contrasting colors can immediately draw attention to a specific area or object in a room.
 For example, a brightly colored accent chair in an otherwise neutral space can make a striking statement.

 - Texture: Incorporating a variety of textures can create visual interest and depth, drawing the eye to specific elements within the space.
-Consider using a textured wallpaper, a plush rug, or tactile fabrics to create emphasis.
+Consider using a textured peel and stick removable wallpaper, a plush rug, or tactile fabrics to create emphasis.

 - Shape: Unique or unexpected shapes can serve as a strong focal point in a room.
 An unusually shaped coffee table or a sculptural light fixture, for instance, can command attention and add intrigue.

 - Size: Playing with scale can create emphasis and a sense of hierarchy within a space.
 An oversized piece of artwork or a large, dramatic mirror can immediately become the centerpiece of a room.